craftercms/docs/source/developers/projects/engine/engine-site-configuration-files.rst

 || ``urlrewrite.xml``                          |                                                   |
 +----------------------------------------------+---------------------------------------------------+

-These projecct configuration files are located under ``CRAFTER_HOME/data/repos/sites/SITENAME/sandbox/config/engine`` where ``CRAFTER_HOME`` is the install directory of your CrafterCMS and ``SITENAME`` is the name of the project being configured.
+These project configuration files are located under ``CRAFTER_HOME/data/repos/sites/SITENAME/sandbox/config/engine`` where ``CRAFTER_HOME`` is the install directory of your CrafterCMS and ``SITENAME`` is the name of the project being configured.

 These files can be accessed by navigating from the Studio Sidebar to |projectTools| ➜ ``Configuration``, then selecting the desired Engine configuration option from the dropdown.